KUZZ

-KUZZ (550 kHz) and KUZZ-FM (107.9 MHz) are American radio stations licensed to serve Bakersfield, California, United States.
-The stations are owned by Buck Owens Production Company (which is controlled by the estate of country star Buck Owens) and the licenses are held by Owens One Company Inc.
+KUZZ (550 kHz) and KUZZ-FM (107.9 MHz) are commercial radio stations licensed to Bakersfield, California.
+They are owned by Buck Owens Production Company (which is controlled by the estate of country star Buck Owens) and the licenses are held by Owens One Company Inc. They simulcast a country music format to Central California.

-They broadcast a simulcast country music format to the inland central California region.
-KUZZ's radio signals can extend over 100 miles, from Los Angeles on some nights to Fresno with a little better audio in the north, all away to Barstow in the Mojave Desert and to Santa Maria by the Pacific Ocean.
+KUZZ's AM signal can extend over 100 miles, from the northern suburbs of Los Angeles up to Fresno, and between Barstow in the Mojave Desert to Santa Maria by the Pacific Ocean.
+KUZZ 550 AM is powered at 5,000 watts, using a directional antenna.
+KUZZ-FM 107.9 is a Class B station with an effective radiated power (ERP) of 6,000 watts.
+The transmitter is off Breckenridge Road northeast of Bakersfield.

-KUZZ was also the call sign of television station channel 45 which Owens owned at one time.
-It is now Justice Network affiliate KUVI.